 Most of the reef snorkel or dive trips from Cairns operate at a very high standard.
 However, it's true that these are quite expensive trips in general.
 So, choosing the right one is important if you want your dollar to go further.

-As you might expect there are a multitude of tour companies and boats offering Great Barrier reef tours in Cairns.
-There are so many in fact, that there is an entire boat terminal dedicated to vessels headed for the GBR: The Reef Fleet Terminal.
+This can be difficult since there are many boats.
+So many in fact, that there is an entire boat terminal dedicated to vessels headed for the GBR: The Reef Fleet Terminal.

-- Still a Cairns local family company: keep it local – don’t give your money to wealthy off-shore companies
+- Down Under is still a Cairns local family company.
+I don't like to give my money to wealthy off-shore companies

-- The Evolution is by far the most impressive boat offering of reef dive and snorkel trips
+- The Evolution is by far the most impressive boat offering reef dive and snorkel trips

-- Reviewed as having the highest level of safety
+- They are reviewed as having the highest level of safety

-- One of the fastest boats so you can spend more time on the Great Barrier Reef
+- One of the fastest boats so you can spend more time on the reef and less time in transit

 - More free inclusions like tea, coffee, snacks, lunch and even wine